 This version is from the live album Live: Take no prisoners from 1978 and it’s as punk rock as it can get.
 Disclaimer: none of the songs on this record have Lou Reed performing the songs remotely as on the initial studio recordings.
 This is not a bad thing here.

 The Sweet Jane intro finds Reed quoting W.B.
 Yeats: “The best lack all conviction, while the worst are full of passionate intensity.”
 He then quips: “Now, you figure out where I am”.
 The band then launches into the song with the singer luring the audience into the familiar lyrics and usually leading them astray.
 In that way, it’s an extremely powerful version.
-The ending of the song has Reed baiting everyone towards the final chorus, that provides a great relief after the confrontational last 10 minutes.
+The ending of the song has Reed baiting everyone towards the final chorus, which provides a great relief after the confrontational last 10 minutes.

 As Lou Reed states on this record “I do Lou Reed better than anybody, so I thought I’d get in on it”.
 And even though throughout the record, it’s debatable whether he even wants to be there or not and whether he genuinely hates his audience, it’s this honest passion that makes it a great rock record.
 This is not a live performance with the singer urging the crowd to raise their hands to the heavens or clap in time.
 Reed tells the audience to “shut up” and takes pride in challenging their expectations: “What’s wrong with cheap dirty jokes?
 I never said I was tasteful”.

 It’s Lou Reed doing a comedy routine while seeming genuinely angry to have to play up to the legendary status he already had by that point.
 He jokes about Barbara Streisand, adds dirty jokes to the existent lyrics and comments on Patti Smith.
-“Fuck Radio Ethiopia,man.
+“Fuck Radio Ethiopia, man.
 I’m Radio Brooklyn.”
-Funniest of all is that Lou Reed throughout the song sings the lyrics as if he wants to get through with doing the song as quickly as possible, while making the performance of it last for 10 minutes.
+Funniest of all is that Lou Reed throughout the song sings the lyrics as if he wants to get through with doing the song as quickly as possible while making the performance of it last for 10 minutes.
 As he says “It’s not that I don’t want to play your favorites, but there are so many favorites to choose from”.
-He is as confrontational as any band being deemed punk rock at the time, while more clever and intense then most.
+He is as confrontational as any band being deemed punk rock at the time, while more clever and intense than most.